Stavros112/tic-tac-toe/README.md

 # Tic Tac Toe Game with AI
-## This repository contains a simple Tic Tac Toe game where a user can play against an AI.
+### This repository contains a simple Tic Tac Toe game where a user can play against an AI.
 The game can be played in the terminal or via a web interface.

-Table of Contents//
+## Table of Contents
 Introduction
 Features
 Installation